MDTalibAnsari1510/Book-Store-App/README.md

 # Book Store Application Backend

-This project is the backend implementation of a book store application, providing features for user management, book management, purchase history, and revenue tracking for authors.
+This project is the backend implementation of a book-store application, providing features for user management, book management, purchase history, and revenue tracking for authors.

 ## Setup